Members space

 Annual General Meeting

-Each year, NASSM members meet at the Annual General Meeting (AGM) to hear announcements from the Executive Council and to discuss various items of business concerning the Society, including financial reports, strategic planning, conference planning, standing committee updates, election processes and outcomes, and more.
-The AGM is held during the NASSM annual conference and is free to attend to all NASSM members.
+Each year, NASSM members meet at the Annual General Meeting (AGM) to hear announcements from the Governing Board, and to discuss various items of business concerning the Society, which may include financial reports, strategic plans, conference plans, standing committee updates, election processes and outcomes.
+The AGM is typically held during the NASSM annual conference and is free to attend for all registered NASSM members.